HamletDuFromage/switch-cheats-updater/README.md

 ## Thanks
 [ITotalJustice](https://github.com/ITotalJustice) for his download functions

-The AtlasNX discord for helping me various libnx questions in the past few weeks
+The AtlasNX discord for helping me various with libnx questions in the past few weeks